renan-peres/website/src/iframe-viewer.md

 ></iframe>
 ```

+Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.

 The key changes are:
-1. Combined the HTML creation and JavaScript logic into a single cell
+1. Added a `viewof` binding for the textarea
-2. Created the container element first
+2. Set up proper value handling in the input element
-3. Added event listeners to the actual elements in the container
+3. Used the input value directly in the preview display
-4. Returned the container element at the end of the cell
-5. Added better styling for the textarea

-Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.​​​​​​​​​​​​​​​​
+4. Connected everything using Observable's reactive runtime

+Now you should be able to type or paste iFrame code in the textarea and see it rendered in real-time below!​​​​​​​​​​​​​​​​